 - 50+ pairs of sunglasses (new)

-- 2 vehicles gifted to 2 homeless veterans.
-One of the veterans was disabled and with wife and young child.
-Other veteran was over 50 and disabled.
+- 4 vehicles gifted to 4 homeless veterans.
 With these vehicles they were able to go to appointments and eventually find housing.
-Both veterans are now in HUD-VASH housing.
+All veterans are now in housing and are service connected.

 - Financially assisted one veteran to remove car from impound lot, allowing him to get back to work and eventually get housing on his own.